 - Agreements: If the station is placed on private property, we have to make a deal with the respective owner.
 This also has to be done if we have to pull the power from a private power source.

 - (After step five, we often have to go back to step one because government agencies and/or other affected people has objections to the location.
-If this is the case, we'll have to look for other locations in the area).
+If this is the case, we will have to look for other locations in the area).

 - Application: If we haven't encountered any obstacles, the Bymiljøetat kan apply to the Plan- og bygningsetat for permission to build the station.